2026 EU Regulation Update -- Action Required If Traveling After October 2026

 Tapeworm Treatment Dogs Only -- Select Destinations

-Dogs traveling to certain European destinations must receive a tapeworm treatment before arrival to protect against Echinococcus multilocularis.
-This requirement does not apply to cats or ferrets, and does not apply to all EU member states.
+Dogs traveling to certain European destinations must receive tapeworm treatment before arrival.
+This does not apply to cats or ferrets.

-• Active ingredient must be praziquantel -- effective against Echinococcus multilocularis
+• Must contain praziquantel -- effective against Echinococcus multilocularis

-• Must be administered by a licensed veterinarian and recorded on the health certificate
+• Must be administered by a vet and recorded on the health certificate

-Critical Window Between 24 and 120 hours before arrival at the destination country.
-Too early or too late invalidates the treatment.
+Critical Window Between 24 and 120 hours before arrival.
 Coordinate at your pre-departure vet visit.
+Must appear on the health certificate before APHIS submission.

 6